Research

 In the 2010s, I paid a lot of attention to contemporary Icelandic literature, especially the role of Iceland's post-colonial anxiety, and within that the role of medievalism and orientalism in twenty-first-century Icelandic culture.
 This led to my second book, one of the main book-length studies of contemporary Icelandic literature.

-In the 2010s, I also translated a number of medieval Icelandic romance-sagas, helping make this important corpus of Icelandic texts available to a wider audience: Sigurðar saga fóts, Sigurgarðs saga frækna, Jarlmanns saga og Hermanns, and Tíodels saga (working paper).
+Since about 2010, I have been translating medieval Icelandic romance-sagas, helping make this important corpus of Icelandic texts available to a wider audience: Sigurðar saga fóts, Sigurgarðs saga frækna, Jarlmanns saga og Hermanns, and Tíodels saga (working paper).
 I also spent a lot of time using computer-assisted stemmatology to reconstruct the transmission of several romance-sagas across a large number of manuscripts; and off the back of all this, studying a few sagas in depth from literary and cultural perspectives.
 This is painstaking work and has been reaching publication slowly, but I'm keeping at it here in the 2020s.
-I aspire to create a spacy über-stemma showing how all romance-sagas were transmitted through the mulitfarious manuscripts in which they are found, and thus how Icelandic scribes went about anthologising sagas in this genre, and what social networks they drew on to achieve this.
+I aspire to understand how the full corpus of romance-sagas were transmitted through the mulitfarious manuscripts in which they are found, and thus how Icelandic scribes went about anthologising sagas in this genre, and what social networks they drew on to achieve this.